koenrane/KR-new-site/content/how-should-turntrout-handle-his-deepmind-equity-situation.md

 original_url: https://www.lesswrong.com/posts/Be3ertyJfwDdQucdd/how-should-turntrout-handle-his-deepmind-equity-situation
 no_dropcap: true
 skip_import: true
+description: Considering how to ethically manage AI equity when my goal is to reduce AI risk, not maximize profit.
 ---

 > [!note]
-> In this dialogue, Oliver Habryka and I discussed how to reduce financial CoI from my Google DeepMind offer.
+> In this dialogue, Oliver Habryka and I discussed how to reduce financial conflict of interest from my Google DeepMind offer.

 `habryka`